-The school also uses SEAL (Social and Emotional Aspects of Learning) materials.
+The school also uses JIGSAW, Heart-Smart and SEAL (Social and Emotional Aspects of Learning) materials.

 Health education is a cross-curricular aspect and overlaps with social education.
 Our children’s health is given a high priority in school.
 As well as considering diet and exercise, our health education programme includes a programme of sex education, which has been drawn up in accordance with the Local Authority’s guidelines and has been approved by the school governors.